 Tim Low is an original thinker who surprises and inspires when he talks about nature or conservation.
 He has spoken at scores of events around Australia and overseas, often as a keynote speaker.
-Venues have included the Hawaii Conservation Conference (as opening keynote), 18thGlobal Biodiversity Forum (Cancun, Mexico), Woodford Folk Festival, New Zealand Biosecurity Seminar, Sydney Modern Art Gallery, Kingfisher Bay Resort, University of Zimbabwe, and various writers Festivals (Sydney, Melbourne, Adelaide, Brisbane, Byron Bay) and bird events.
+Venues have included the Hawaii Conservation Conference (as opening keynote), 18thGlobal Biodiversity Forum (Cancun, Mexico), Cornell Lab of Ornithology, Woodford Folk Festival, New Zealand Biosecurity Seminar, Sydney Modern Art Gallery, Kingfisher Bay Resort, University of Zimbabwe, and various writers Festivals (Sydney, Melbourne, Adelaide, Brisbane, Byron Bay, Alice Springs).

-Since the publication of his bird book Tim has given many talks about birds, including recently in Springwood in the Blue Mountains, where he drew record crowds.
+Since the publication of his bird book Tim has given talks about birds at many events, including bird festivals in Kakadu, Alice Springs and in WA, and at Springwood in the Blue Mountains, where he drew record crowds.

-From 2006-2016, Tim was a guide each spring on the Christmas Island Bird’n’Nature Week, during which he explores the island’s ecology.
-In 2017 he was a guide in Borneo instead.
+From 2006-2016, Tim was a guide each spring on the Christmas Island Bird’n’Nature Week, during which he explored the island’s ecology.
+In 2017 and 2018 he was a guide in Borneo instead.

 Tim has appeared on many television and radio programs, including a TV New Zealand episode named ‘Feral Future’ after his 5th book.
 Tim was the voice of radio advertisements aired when Brisbane City Council introduced vegetation protection in the 1990s.